 Like everyone else, I've had fights with my mom.
-But I've never had one like this:
+But I've never had

 If anyone was wondering where French avant-garde novelist Michel Houellebecq got his talent for character assassination, the answer is clear: his mother.